mc-resource/cli/README.md

     `mcr install <resources...> ...`
     <br>Arguments:
-    - `resources`: resources to install. accepts multiple entries. for <a href="https://modrinth.com">Modrinth Registry</a>, this should be ID or slug of resource.
+    - `resources`: resources to install.
+Accepts multiple entries. for <a href="https://modrinth.com">Modrinth Registry</a>, this should be ID or slug of resource.
       <br>Example: `mcr install fabric-api sodium`

     Options:
-    - `--game-version`: specifies Minecraft version for install. default value is specified on `concrete.json` file.
+    - `--game-version`: specifies Minecraft version for installation.
+The default value is defined in the `concrete.json` file.
-    - `--loader`: specifies Minecraft loader for install. default value is specified on `concrete.json` file.
+    - `--loader`: specifies Minecraft loader for installation.
+The default value is defined in the `concrete.json` file.
-    - `--registry`: specifies the regitry to get the resource (for now only Modrinth is supported.)
+    - `--registry`: specifies the registry to get the resource (for now, only Modrinth is supported.)

 _More Content Soon..._